lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The novelty with respect to the previous input script is the command 'write_data'.
+    The novelty with respect to the previous input script is the command 'write_data'.
 This command asks LAMMPS to print the final state of the simulation in a file named 'minimized_coordinate.data'.
 This file will